matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/6 Writing Acceptance Criteria.md

 ### Rule-oriented Acceptance Criteria

-* Define the scope and functionality of a user story
+* Define the scope & functionality of a user story
 * Uses a list of:
-  * Functional and behavioural parameters
+  * Functional & behavioural parameters
 * Format looks more like ‘Waterfall’ scenarios – each function listed individually
 * This can be in the form of a:
   * Bullet point verification list